questaware/microemacs/src/emacs.md

   *The Colours*
   Setting the above colour modes colour the current window.
-  There is also colour applied to text by the control characters ^A to ^G and the comment sequences /\* \*/, //
+  There is also foreground colour applied to text by the comment sequences \/\* \*/  // and the control characters ^A to ^G.
-  The variable $cmtcolour selects a control character 1 => ^A, 2 => ^B, etc.
+  The variable $cmtcolour specifies an ansii colour.
-  The control characters between $col1ch and $col2ch select a palette The palette is mapped to colours in $palette, dot separated; On MSDOS the colours are ibmpc colours in pairs of digits and elsewhere vt100 sequences separated by dots.
+  The control characters between $col1ch and $col2ch select a palette The palette is mapped to colours in $palette.
+  On MSDOS the colours are ibmpc colours in pairs of hex digits and elsewhere vt100 sequences separated by dots.

   *Tabs*